percona/pmm-doc/docs/how-to/configure.md

 - Reduce storage requirements by adjusting resolution for less critical components
 - Align your monitoring setup with the specific needs of your environment

+For information on enabling this feature via API, see the [**Change Postgres Exporter endpoint**](https://percona-pmm.readme.io/reference/changepostgresexporter) in the API documentation.

 ## Advanced Settings

 ![!](../_images/PMM_Settings_Advanced_Settings.jpg)